John Courtney (playwright): Life and work

 John Courtney was born at St James’s, Westminster on 29 August 1804 as John Fuller but when he became an actor he wished to be known as John Courtney and this was the name he used throughout his life.
 His death certificate records him as "John Fuller otherwise Courtney" and his descendants have all been Courtneys.
 He worked as an actor on the London stage between 1829 and 1862.
 In 1848 Courtney wrote a stage adaptation of Jane Eyre titled Jane Eyre or The Secrets of Thornfield Manor, which was shown at the Victoria Theatre.
 In 1850 he was employed as a "stock author" for £2 per week by Mr Shepherd of the Surrey Theatre.
 In 1852 he received expenses for a visit to Paris for the sole purpose of spotting suitable plays for adaptation, for example Old Joe and Young Joe.
 According to The Era, the dramatic and music hall newspaper of the time:

 he was originally intended for a commercial life, but his love for the Drama speedily changed the directions of his pursuits.
 For some years he was a light comedian at the Birmingham and other country Theatres, and in 1840 he was engaged by Mr Rouse at the Grecian Saloon.
 Though he never entirely gave up the Stage as a profession, having been a member of the Haymarket company up to the time of his decease, it will as an industrious playwright for the minor Theatres that his name will be most familiar to the public.
 For the Surrey and Victoria Theatres he wrote a considerable number of pieces, and his very interesting and original drama of Time Tries All, produced at the Olympic Theatre in 1849, remains one of the most popular products of his industrious pen.

-He died at Camberwell and is buried at Camberwell Old Cemetery, London.
+He died on February 17, 1865, at Camberwell and is buried at Camberwell Old Cemetery, London.